oracle/rwloadsim/rwl/src/SOURCES.md

 With the addition of stack frames (for local variables and function or procedure arguments), variables can now be located in two different places.
 When threads are created,
-they get a full copy of the array of variables (although its size is reduced to that actually in use) and after termination of threads, the 'threads sum' variables in main are corrected.
+they get a full copy of the array of variables and after termination of threads, the 'threads sum' variables in main are corrected.
 As we fully allow recursion,
 both user procedures/functions themselves or indirectly (e.g. in a cursor loop),